Anglo Saxon art refers to the various forms of art produced by the Anglo-Saxons in England from the 5th to 11th centuries.

 Early Anglo Saxon art, for instance, reflects the migratory period during which the Germanic tribes of Angles, Jutes and Saxons made their way from Continental Europe to the British Isles.

 As they settled in England and created a veritable and powerful kingdom over time, the outlook of their art evolved to reflect affluence and increased sophistication.

 Few extant specimens of Anglo-Saxon artwork remain today.
 Chief among these is the architecture dating back to the early and late Anglo-Saxon period.
 The Bayeux Tapestry is considered a vital extant piece of Anglo Saxon art.

 Commissioned soon after the Norman invasion of England in 1066, the Tapestry reflects the style of embroidery practised by the Anglo Saxons and other aspects of their artistic style.

 Metalwork was one of the preeminent Anglo Saxon art forms.
-Anglo Saxon metalwork is considered one of the finest of the time, popularly in demand on Continental Europe through different periods between 6th and 11th centuries.
+Anglo Saxon metalwork is considered one of the finest of the time, popularly in demand in Continental Europe through different periods between the 6th and 11th centuries.